Ask. Learn. Improve

 Most organizations find site-specific agents reduce overall maintenance effort because updates are clearly scoped to specific locations.

-Q: Can we start with one site and expand?
+Q can we start with one site and expand?

 A: Absolutely—this is the recommended approach: